The hyperbolic cover of an elliptic Weyl group: Elliptic root systems and elliptic Weyl groups

-Then the set $B:= B(\Phi):= B_{\text{aff}} \cup B_{\max}$ is called \defn{ elliptic root basis} for $\Phi$. \end{Definition}
+Then the set $B:= B(\Phi):= B_{\text{aff}} \cup B_{\max}$ is called \defn{ elliptic} root basis for $\Phi$. \end{Definition}

-Note that an elliptic root basis $B$ is a basis of $V$ if and only if $|B_{\max}| = 1$.
-If the left hand side holds, then we will call $\Phi$ a \defn{ tubular elliptic} root system and $B$ a \defn{tubular elliptic} root basis.
-From now on we assume that $\Phi$ and $B$ are tubular.
+Note that an elliptic root basis $B$ is a basis of $V$ if and only if $|B_{\max}| = 1$ (i.e. if the elliptic root system is of codimension $1$, see \cite[Section~(8.1)]{Sai85}).
+If the left hand side holds, then we call $\Phi$ a \defn{ tubular elliptic} root system and $B$ a \defn{tubular elliptic} root basis.
+From now on, we assume that $\Phi$ and $B$ are tubular.
 Let $t \in \{1, \ldots , n\}$ be such that $m_t = m_{\text{max}}$.
-If $B$ is a tubular elliptic basis of $V$, then we will call $(V,B, (- \mid -))$ a \defn{tubular elliptic space}.
+If $B$ is a tubular elliptic root basis of $V$, then we will call $(V,B, (- \mid -))$ a \defn{tubular} elliptic space.
+From \cite[Table~Aff 1 ]{Kac83} we derive the following types.